 Day 6: (Optional): Head to the base camp for a celebratory dinner and bonfire.
 Next day after breakfast explore Manali, go for paragliding or zip lining or spend a day at leisure, angling by the river. later we'll drop you to Patlikuhal bus stop for your onward journey.

-- Services of experienced lead guide and experienced high altitude cook, assistant guides and trek coordinator.
+- Services of experienced lead guide and experienced high altitude cook, local assistant guides and trek coordinator.

 - Porter/pony for equipment and camping gear

 - Stay in 2-4 men hiking tents during the trek